-There are non-surgical and surgical treatment option for pelvic organ prolapse.
+There are non-surgical and surgical treatment options for pelvic organ prolapse.

-· Pelvic floor physical therapy as your first treatment.
-In one of this exercise, you need to squeeze and release the muscles you use to hold in gas.
+- Pelvic floor physical therapy is your first treatment.
+In one of these exercises, you need to squeeze and release the muscles you use to hold in gas.
 This strengthens the muscles that help support the pelvic organs.

-· Your doctor might also recommend pessary.
-Pessary is a device inserted in the vagina to help support the prolapsed organ.
-It is made of silicone, usually made to fit the specific user and is also removable.
+- Your doctor might also recommend pessary.
+The pessary is a device inserted in the vagina to help support the prolapsed organ.
+It is made of silicone, usually made to fit the specific user, and is also removable.

-Surgery is also an option especially with women who have repeated prolapse.
+Surgery is also an option, especially for women who have repeated prolapse.
 This can be done through the vagina or abdomen.
 Surgery could also restore the normal position of your vagina.

 This condition is not often talked about.
 But you should always prioritize your health above all else.
-Women often feel shame discussing about this condition or its treatment.
-As embarrassing as it may be, this condition is something to be discuss with a gynecologist.
+Women often feel shame discussing this condition or its treatment.
+As embarrassing as it may be, this condition is something to be discussed with a gynecologist.
 If you notice symptoms of pelvic organ prolapse, you should immediately consult a specialist to start treatment options best suited for you.
 Schedule an appointment with our experienced gynecologist at Doral Health and Wellness.
-Visit us or call 718-DORAL-55.

 At Doral Health and Wellness – Women’s Health Center, we have the best GYN doctor in East New York, and we provide women with quality healthcare services.
 To schedule an appointment, you can visit us at 1797 Pitkin Avenue, Brooklyn, New York 11212, or call us at +1-347-384-5690.
 You can also visit our website to book an appointment online at https://doralhw.org or contact us at firstname.lastname@example.org if you have any queries.